TL;DR – Wow what a surprize, did not see that coming, one of my movies of the year.

 The next thing that just works in this film is the chemistry between the cast.
 Part of this comes from the excellent script by relative newcomer director Ryan Coogler, and from the pacing of the film, however, a lot of credit has to go to the cast because they put everything of themselves into this movie.
 Sylvester Stallone’s Rocky is one of the most parodied characters in the film, but wow Stallone’s performance of a man past his prime, a hero, but irrelevant, is haunting.
 Michael B. Jordan’s Creed starts out as this spoiled brat, but as the film progresses you can’t help but rally behind him as you feel his pain of loss and abandonment, and you want to see him overcome it.
 Tessa Thompson’s Bianca would be relegated to just being a love interest in many other movies, but here she has her own story, her own drive, and she more than stand toe to toe with Creed.
 It’s these relationships which drive the film, in a way I was not expecting all of the cast have chemistry together, it feels like they are people and not actors playing a part.
 It is a truly moving experience, I was not expecting tears in a Rocky film, but there they were.

 Don’t get me wrong I loved this film but it is not a perfect film, though you have to look hard for the nit-picks.
 The start of the film drags, Michael B Jordan walks around with a John Snow impression, and it is full of clichés, thankfully all of this disappears when the film hits Philadelphia.
-Also, we get it, Nike, you have a sponsorship deal with the movie, but it felt like your logo was in nearly every scene, to the point that we are getting into Cinema Sins running tally territory.
+Also, we get it, Nike, you have a sponsorship deal with the movie, but it felt like your logo was in nearly every scene.

 It has been a long time since I have seen a movie that had the audience so engaged with a movie, every punch in the last fight connected with the people around me, it had emotional weight, and everyone wanted to see it until the end.
 I don’t know if I can give it any more praise than the audience did, but I can tell you this will be appearing in my top movies of 2015 list.